 Northwest Primary Care Supports Your Family’s Mental Health

-Seek help if you notice any of the signs associated with social media addiction that could increase depression and anxiety in your teenager.
+Seek help if you notice any of the signs associated with social media depression or addiction that could increase depression and anxiety in your teenager.
 If you’re concerned or notice any signs common with depression and anxiety due to overuse, don’t hesitate to make an appointment at one of our Portland, Oregon clinics to speak with one of our family physicians today.